laminas/laminas-validator/doc/book/validators/identical.md

 # Identical Validator

-`Zend\Validator\Identical` allows you to validate if a given value is identical with a set token.
+`Laminas\Validator\Identical` allows you to validate if a given value is identical with a set token.

 ## Supported options

-The following options are supported for `Zend\Validator\Identical`:
+The following options are supported for `Laminas\Validator\Identical`:

 - `strict`: Defines if the validation should be strict (i.e., if types should also be considered).
 The default value is `true`.